 During the lesson presentation, the evaluators ask a couple questions.
 These questions are similar to those that might be asked by undergraduates.
 During this task, candidates focus on promoting audience understanding of the topic being taught.

-In Task 3: Office‐hour Role Play (2–3 minutes), the candidate engages in a problem‐solving situation with one of the evaluators, who assumes the role of a student visiting the ITA during his/her office hour.
-The “student” seeks advice or guidance about problems related to administrative matters or personal academic problems; the “student” may also ask questions about the subject matter of the lesson.
+In Task 3: Office‐hour Role Play (2–3 minutes), the candidate engages in a problem‐solving situation with one of the evaluators, who assumes the role of a student visiting the GSI during his/her office hours.
+The “student” seeks advice or guidance about problems related to administrative matters or personal academic problems.

 In Task 4: Video Questions (3–4 minutes), the candidate responds directly to five stand‐alone, decontextualized videotaped questions from undergraduate students, which represent typical student concerns.
 The recording is paused after each question and candidates respond to the inquiry.
 There is no single, correct reply to any of the questions.
 Candidates are expected to provide a reply that makes sense as a response.